 Retro Pixel Art Hearts

 For a nostalgic feel, create pixel art hearts reminiscent of vintage video games.
-It’s a fun way to blend retro charm with modern decor.
+It’s a fun way to blend retro charm with modern decor, especially when combined with other multi bead ideas.

 Layered Hearts for Depth